Best Credit Cards for Bars, Cocktail Lounges, and Nightlife

 The Capital One Savor Advantage for Nightlife

-The Capital One Savor earns 4% on both dining and entertainment.
-If your nightlife includes both bar tabs (dining, 4%) and concert/event tickets (entertainment, 4%), the Savor covers your entire night out at the top rate.
-No other card matches this combo.
+The Capital One Savor earns 3% on both dining and entertainment with no annual fee.
+If your nightlife includes both bar tabs (dining, 3%) and concert/event tickets (entertainment, 3%), the Savor covers your entire night out at the same rate, so you never have to think about which category a venue codes under.

 Nightlife Optimization Tips